 These cookies are pure, unadulterated chocolate flavor, so try to pick a high-quality dark chocolate (61 to 70% is recommended) that you absolutely love.

-Note: Be very careful when separating egg whites.
-Any yolk present in the whites will prevent them from whipping properly.
-For a real treat, serve the meringues 20 minutes after removing from the oven while the chocolate is still warm.
+Note: For a real treat, serve the meringues 20 minutes after removing from the oven while the chocolate is still warm.

 Learn The Technique!

 Right this way for a step-by-step slideshow of the techniques used in this recipe!

 - 7 ounces high-quality dark chocolate, finely chopped

 Preheat the oven to 300°F. Begin whipping the egg whites in a stand mixer fitted with a whisk attachment on low speed.
 As the whites start to look wet and frothy, after about 45 seconds, add cream of tartar and salt and allow it to dissolve with the mixer still on low speed, about 10 seconds.

 While the whites are still frothy, slowly begin to add the sugar in a steady stream with the mixer on low.
 Once you've added about 1/4 cup of the sugar, increase the speed to medium and continue to gradually add the sugar as the mixer runs.

 Once all the sugar has been added, increase the speed to high and whisk until the meringue is thick and glossy and holds firm peaks when you lift the whisk out of it, about 4 minutes.
 If it's not there yet, continue to whip the meringue on high speed at 30 second intervals and test again.

 Once the meringue is at firm peak stage, spoon a tiny dot of it onto each of the four corners of a baking sheet and press the parchment paper liner down over it.
 This will anchor the parchment paper.